Coronavirus - FAQ

 COVID-19 vaccine is in limited supply throughout the United States.
 Therefore Slocum-Dickson does not currently have COVID-19 vaccines, nor do we have any additional information at this time.
-We recommend those who are eligible to receive the vaccine try to schedule their vaccinations at local vaccination clinics in our area.
+We recommend scheduling your vaccination through a local vaccination clinic or pharmacy in your area.

 Below is you will find links to some vaccination sites.
 You may also contact the New York State COVID-19 Vaccination Hotline at 1-833-NYS-4-VAX (1-833-697-4829).
 The COVID-19 Vaccination Hotline is open 7 AM – 10 PM, 7 days a week, to schedule vaccination appointments for eligible New Yorkers.

 Due to high demand and limited supply of the vaccine, many vaccination sites may be fully booked.

 As soon as we have additional information, we will update our website and social media channels to keep you informed.